nao1215/sqly/README.md

 Documentation: **https://nao1215.github.io/sqly/**

 This documentation describes `v1.0.0-rc8`, the final release candidate.
-It carries substantial breaking changes over v0.x — classified exit codes, visible-only Excel sheets, SIGTERM `143`, multiple inputs as one atomic import, a schema-only `--inspect`, default-deny remote input, stdout carrying nothing but data in every machine-readable format, an export that refuses a value it cannot write rather than changing it, a shell with `.header` removed, `.mode` limited to formats a screen can show, and its history in a text file, and now a text input that is not valid UTF-8 refused rather than loaded as mojibake — and nothing user-visible changes between it and v1.0.0, so read the [CHANGELOG](./CHANGELOG.md) before upgrading.
+It carries substantial breaking changes over v0.x — classified exit codes, visible-only Excel sheets, SIGTERM `143`, multiple inputs as one atomic import, a schema-only `--inspect`, default-deny remote input, stdout carrying nothing but data in every machine-readable format, an export that refuses a value it cannot write rather than changing it, a shell with `.header` removed, `.mode` limited to formats a screen can show, and its history in a text file, and now a text input that is not valid UTF-8 refused rather than loaded as mojibake — and only bug fixes and documentation changes land between it and v1.0.0, so read the [CHANGELOG](./CHANGELOG.md) before upgrading.

 ![demo](./doc/img/demo.gif)